Sami-Aml/flexistrive-website/content/pages/index.md

       type: TitleBlock
     subtitle: Be in good company
     text: >
-      A service that provides advice and guidance to startups and small businesses.
+      Our IT consulting services focus on development and programming.
+We help businesses leverage technology to achieve their goals by providing expert guidance and hands-on support to ensure your IT systems are efficient and effective.
     actions:
       - label: Get started
         url: /